 Did you ever wonder how musicians learn their craft or what inspires their songs?
-In the new year, Altamont Free Library will be hosting a new monthly concert series on the first Friday of each month that will try to answer those questions.
-We’re calling it the SongTeller Sessions.
+Altamont Free Library hosts a monthly concert series on the first Friday of each month that tries to answer those questions.
+We call it the SongTeller Sessions.

 In these concerts, each local performer will receive the same list of ten questions that they’ll answer through stories and songs so that we can get an idea of their personal and creative journey.